 USA JOBS (Sponsored by

-This site provides a comprehensive listing with full search capability for many
+The USAJobs Site provides a comprehensive listing with full search capability for many

 federal job vacancies, general employment information, and on-line applications